 Roaches are tough to get rid of once you let them settle into your home.
 I once found a cockroach in my microwave.
 I set it on high for 5 minutes–confident it would be fried by the time the timer went off.
 What did I find when it beeped and I opened that door?
 The pesky little critter was still alive.
 What is the best roach killer if they can survive 5 minutes on high in the microwave?
-The answer isn’t toxic chemicals, but something much more harmless to kids and pets.
+The answer isn’t toxic chemicals, but something much less harmful.
 Read on to find out what it is.

 I’ve tried lots of things to kill roaches, but none seem to be as effective as powder boric acid.
 Any generic boric acid will work just as well as those labeled specifically to kill roaches, like the Harris Boric Acid Roach Powder.
 The only difference is the bottles labeled for cockroaches have a convenient application bottle and nozzle, while the generic boric acid will require a duster applicator.
 Regardless of what you use, I still recommend the duster for the best application every time.
 When used correctly, it does wonders at eliminating roaches as well as other insects that like to invade your home.
 Be sure to check out my other article about boric acid roaches powder to discover the two biggest mistake you must avoid, or you risk ruining all your efforts.

 You can buy boric acid fairly cheap from the internet, or local home improvement store.
 Again, the bottles labeled for roaches come with a nozzle that allows you to dust small amounts of boric acid in selected areas.
 I haven’t seen the duster for sale locally and the best place I have found for buying them is Amazon.